Swarms quickstart

 Ensure you are inside the Swarm you want and select Nexus in the sidebar.
 We can consider Nexus as an equivalent of an availability zone.
 We also suggest including in the same Nexus server with the same topology and performances.
 That will simplify the creation of the Redundancy classes in the next step.

-Creating a Nexus is basic and can be performed by clicking the button Create your Nexus from the Nexus List.
+Creating a Nexus is basic and can be performed by clicking the button Create new Nexus from the Nexus List.
 A few details are required:

 - Name